Focus Sectors & Criteria

 Join Africa50 in finding innovative solutions to respond to Africa’s most critical and pressing infrastructure challenges.

-Azura-Edo IPP is the first large privately financed Independent Power Producer (IPP) built in Nigeria since the reform of the country’s power sector.
-It sells power under a 20-year PPA to the Nigerian Bulk Energy Trader (NBET).
-Phase One of the 461 MW open-cycle gas turbine plant was completed seven months ahead of schedule and commenced commercial operation in 2018.
+Azura-Edo was the first large privately financed independent power plant built in Nigeria since the reform of the country’s power sector.
+The project sells power under a 20-year power purchase agreement to the Nigerian Bulk Energy Trader (NBET).

-- Azura-Edo provides relief to a sector that has suffered from insufficient generation capacity, which causes widespread and regular power outages, forcing millions of people to rely on costly and polluting diesel generators.
+- Azura-Edo provides relief to a sector that has suffered from insufficient generation capacity caused by widespread and regular power outages, forcing millions of people to rely on costly and polluting diesel generators for their power supply.

 - The plant provides power to an estimated 14 million people.

-- Azura and its various partners directly employed up to 1,000 people during the construction of the power station, with many jobs being created in and around the communities as a result of more power being available to local businesses and government.
+- Azura-Edo and its various partners directly employed up to 1,000 people during the construction of the power station, with many jobs created in and around the communities as a result of more power being available to local businesses and government.